glenhood/Password-Generator/README.md

 Credits-
 www.w3schools.com was used as refrence
-Robert Kurle (tutor) assisted with some design questions
+Robert Kurle (tutor) assisted with if statements